TETEURYAN/6-sided_dice_throwing_simulator/README.md

 # 6 sided dice throwing simulator

 ENG, .py file that simulates a 6-sided die roll for 1000 attempts.
+Good to clear the mind.